Bills player Damar Hamlin is in critical condition after collapsing from a cardiac arrest on the field, team says - KTVZ

 “My thoughts and super prayers go up to the skies above for that kid’s family, for him, for that brotherhood of the NFL, and everybody who’s a part of the NFL family,” James said.

-In the hours after Hamlin’s collapse, a Christmas toy drive fundraiser he started in 2020 had raised more than $3 million as it was flooded with donations from supporters rooting for his recovery.
+In the hours after Hamlin’s collapse, the Christmas toy drive fundraiser he started had raised more than $3 million as it was flooded with donations from supporters rooting for his recovery.

 The player created the drive to raise money to buy toys for children in a Philadelphia community, writing at the time, “As I embark on my journey to the NFL, I will never forget where I come from and I am committed to using my platform to positively impact the community that raised me.”